Welcome to the School of Natural Sciences at St. Edward’s University.

 We also operate the Wild Basin Creative Research Center and manage the 227-acre Wild Basin Wilderness Preserve, located a short drive from campus.
 Faculty, staff, volunteers, and the public have direct access to Wild Basin, a small piece of and gateway to the 30,000+ acre Balcones Canyonlands Preserve.

-The past year has brought many challenges, but the School of Natural Sciences remains a vibrant and inclusive community of learners, teachers, scholars, and professionals.
+The past few years have brought many challenges, but the School of Natural Sciences remains a vibrant and inclusive community of learners, teachers, scholars, and professionals.
+We are preparing the next generation of scientists to meet these challenges in the pursuit of a more just world.
 Please don’t hesitate to reach out to me if you have questions or would like to learn more.

 Jonathan Hodge, PhD